aarav22/aarav22/README.md

 - 👋 Hi, I’m @aarav22
 - 👀 I’m interested in Cryptography
-- 🌱 I’m currently learning good coding practices (testing, typescript, functional programming), graph databases (neo4j), redux-saga (loving it)
-- 💞️ I’m looking to collaborate on all sorts of things but any ML or AI or cryptography projects would be really fun!
+- 🌱 I’m currently working on TLS and building applications on top of it!
 - 📫 How to reach me: aarav.varshney@ashoka.edu.in

 <!---